Poems Page Two

 just lazily traipsing along the towpath

-knapsack alone and breathing
+alone and breathing

 kicking along the water-worn pebbles